ryusu777/menutrilist/README.md

 3. Record user weight progress
 4. Create food menu plan for future

-This app is going to be made with Quasar, Vue 3 UI Framework and vuesax, with Asp Net Core 5.0 as backend
+This app is going to be made with Quasar, Vue 3 UI Framework, with Asp Net Core 5.0 as backend

 # Coding standards